What to know about Georgia's Senate race and abortion allegations against Herschel Walker

 What are Republicans saying?

-Many Republicans are standing by Walker as they realize the importance of maintaining a united front ahead of the midterms in attempts to take back control of the Senate.
+Republican politicians appear to be standing by Walker, maintaining a united front ahead of the midterms, as they try to take back control of the Senate.

-Scott released a statement saying Democrats, "know they are on the verge of losing the Senate, and they know that Herschel Walker is winning, so they have cranked up the smear machine."
+Scott dismissed the story, saying Democrats "know they are on the verge of losing the Senate, and they know that Herschel Walker is winning, so they have cranked up the smear machine."

-Trump also released a statement showing support for Walker,a longtime friend, saying, "Herschel Walker is being slandered and maligned by the Fake News Media and obviously, the Democrats."
-He added, "it's very important for our Country and the Great State of Georgia that Herschel Walker wins this Election.
+Trump also released a statement showing support for Walker,a longtime friend.
+"Herschel Walker is being slandered and maligned by the Fake News Media and obviously, the Democrats," he said, adding, "it's very important for our Country and the Great State of Georgia that Herschel Walker wins this Election.

 What is his opponent saying?